learn-co-curriculum/what-is-a-queue/README.md

 ### `search(target)`

-`search` returns an Integer representing how far the target item is from the front of the queue.
+`search` returns an integer representing how far the target item is from the front of the queue.
 If the item is not in the queue, return `-1`.
 Example:

 ```js
 // queue = 1, 2, 3, 4, 5 <- rear